 What summed up Lebanon was our experience at the gay club POSH: it's a really fun night out, especially on Saturdays.
 It's amazing that something like this exists in an Arab country, to be honest!
 But, as we were dancing, we went to kiss each other (something we regard as a very normal thing we do in a gay club).
 As soon as we did this, the bouncers came rushing over to separate us, reminding us of the “no kissing” policy in place.
 This is of course reluctantly in place by the club owner to protect his license and we completely respect that.
 Nonetheless, the very fact that you're not allowed to kiss your own boyfriend in a gay club in Lebanon is a stark reminder that whilst it may seem free and open here, you still need to take extra care as an LGBTQ traveler.

 The gay scene in Lebanon

-Lebanon has a handful of gay bars and clubs.
-However, because homosexuality is still a criminal offence, they avoid marketing themselves as “gay” and instead say they are “gay friendly”.
-This is to avoid police pressure and not compromise their licence.
+The gay scene of Lebanon has sadly taken a massive downturn over the past few years with iconic queer-friendly spaces like Bardo closing down in late 2021.
+Thankfully, there are a handful of gay friendly clubs.
+However, because homosexuality is still a criminal offense in Lebanon, they avoid marketing themselves as “gay” or even “gay friendly”.
+Instead, they promote their parties via word of mouth to avoid police pressure and not compromise their license.

-These are the main hangouts but there are also many more ad hoc underground parties taking place, which are only announced by word of mouth.
+Otherwise, look out for other ad hoc underground gay parties taking place in Beirut, which are only announced by word of mouth.
 We advise using the gay dating apps (safely via a VPN of course!) to connect with locals to tap into the local gay scene and find out what's happening.

 In addition, be sure to check out our gay travel guide to Beirut setting out the best gay bars, clubs, events, hotels to stay and things to do.